Common Sense Media Review

 What's the Story?

-An American nuclear submarine bristling with atomic warheads encounters the deep-sea equivalent of a UFO and loses all power and contact with the outside world.
-As Cold-War tensions with the Soviet Union escalate, the US Navy conscripts the civilian oil-rig workers of an experimental underwater drilling platform to mount a deep-sea "rescue" expedition (it turns out to be more ominous than that) to the unresponsive sub, while a hurricane whips up the ocean surface.
-Things get worse; the platform is itself battered and crippled in an accident, and the commanding SEAL officer (Michael Biehn) becomes mentally unstable under the pressure -- even more so when the luminous, enigmatic, inquisitive UFO aliens return to check out the stressed humans up close.
+An American nuclear submarine bristling with atomic warheads sinks into THE ABYSS and encounters the deep-sea equivalent of a UFO, losing all power and contact with the outside world.
+As Cold War tensions with the Soviet Union escalate, the U.S. Navy conscripts the civilian oil rig workers of an experimental underwater drilling platform to mount a rescue expedition to the unresponsive sub, while a hurricane whips up the ocean surface.
+Things get worse; the platform is itself battered in an accident, and the commanding U.S. Navy SEAL officer (Michael Biehn) becomes violent and unstable under the pressure -- even more so when the luminous, enigmatic, inquisitive UFO aliens return to check out the stressed humans up close.

 Is It Any Good?

-Lots of orchestral crescendos and awesome visuals in this huge-scale underwater epic.
-The film was so highly touted in its production phase that rival Hollywood studios had time to get lookalike (and inferior) marine sci-fi flicks (Deep Star Six and Leviathan, if you had to ask) already in theaters by the time perfectionist director James Cameron released THE ABYSS.
-Even then, Cameron was less than satisfied, and in DVD and VHS you can find both the original Abyss and a "special edition" that attempted to better blend the alien-first-contact story into the plot.
-Even so, it mixes like the proverbial oil and water.
-Cameron's realization of the characters' high-tech, deep-sea survival ordeal is so fascinating (and excruciatingly suspenseful) in its own right that the sci-fi element seems intrusive -- a Close Encounter of the Rather Unnecessary Kind.
+Expect lots of orchestral crescendos and awesome visuals in this underwater epic.
+The Abyss was so highly touted in its production phase that rival Hollywood studios had time to get lookalike (and inferior) marine sci-fi flicks (Deep Star Six and Leviathan, if you had to ask) in theaters by the time perfectionist director James Cameron released the film.
+Even then, Cameron was less than satisfied, and on DVD and VHS releases, you can find both the original Abyss and a "special edition" that attempted to better blend the alien first-contact story into the plot.
+Even so, it mixes like the proverbial oil and water, because Cameron's realization of the characters' high-tech, deep-sea survival ordeal is so fascinating (and excruciatingly suspenseful) in its own right that the sci-fi element seems intrusive -- a Close Encounter of the Unnecessary Kind.

 Talk to Your Kids About ...